To Polina Raygorodskaya ’08, creating a successful product isn’t about building a shiny interface or having a prosperous advertising campaign.

 Raygorodskaya fulfilled both objectives when she established Wanderu, a bus, train, and ferry search service.
 She shared the story of how she scaled up her company, which in six years surpassed $100 million in revenue, with Director of Babson Miami Gustavo Trindade MBA’17 at eMerge Americas in Miami, a “convening of global enterprises, leading startups and government leaders focused on innovative digital solutions transforming industries.”

-Miami’s startup community is booming, and several key players are helping companies continue to scale.
+Miami made a great setting for eMerge.
+The city’s startup community is booming, and several key players are helping companies continue to scale.
 During the past seven years, the Knight Foundation has invested more than $30 million in growing the city’s startup community by attracting investors and talent, including Babson’s Women Innovating Now (WIN)Lab® to accelerate women’s businesses.

 Babson hoped to play a vital role in Miami’s startup community growth when it decided to expand its offerings in Florida in 2017, where thousands of alumni live, work, and visit.
 The College offers several graduate and executive education programs to entrepreneurs in Florida and Latin America.